theangryangel/elite-dangerous-eddn-elasticsearch-kibana-vagrant/README.md

   - Now you can mind the data as much as you desire - i'd suggest looking up how to use Kibana (4) as a starting point, or just having a play around.

+### Stopping and starting the VM
+When in the cloned git repository:
+  - To stop run `vagrant halt`
+  - To restart later run `vagrant up`

+The reason why you do it this way is because the collector is run directly from the git repository, allowing for easy update.
+When you manually start a VM through the normal management interfaces the files may not be correctly shared with the VM.
+Vagrant ensures that this happens everytime on start up.

 ### ACHTUNG!
   - Data older than 30 days will be automatically culled
   - Data is only collected whilst the VM is on, has a network internet connection, the collector and elasticsearch